 - 3 minutes to read

 DevExpress provides a solution for SharePoint (SharePoint 2013 and SharePoint 2016) that implements wrappers for ASPxGridView and ASPxHtmlEditor controls.
 Once it is installed in the SharePoint environment, it registers all required assembly files, and provides a SharePoint portal with a set of Web Parts and Site Features.
-See the following MSDN topic for more information on SharePoint solutions: Solutions Overview.
+See the following topic for more information on SharePoint solutions: Solutions Overview.

 DevExpress ASP.NET controls v13.1 to v16.2 only support SharePoint 2013.